-A previous education degree is not required to be accepted to this program.
+A previous education degree is not required to be accepted to any of the Montessori programs.
 Many of our students come from other areas and disciplines.
-The Montessori Graduate Program at Barry University provides their students with everything they need to be successful as leaders in the Montessori classroom.
+The Montessori Programs at Barry University provide their adult learners with everything they need to be successful as leaders in the Montessori classroom.

-- Hold a bachelor's degree on any field.
+- Hold a bachelor's degree in any field.

-- Hired as a teacher in a private or public school.
+- Obtain employment as a teacher in a private or public school.

 - Pass the Florida Teacher Certification Exam (FTCE) of the level you wish to teach.

 For program information, contact Program Director, Leslie Lasseville, EdS (305-899-3736).